MUSTANG MOBILITY

 Accessibility-first campus navigation

-Navigating a university campus isn’t just about distance—it’s about access.
-Existing tools like Google Maps or static accessibility PDFs don’t support real campus needs: multiple destinations, entrance-level accessibility, or building hours.
+Navigating a university campus isn't just about distance—it's about access.
+Google Maps routes to random entrances, leaving wheelchair users to manually find accessible entry points.
+Accessibility PDFs require decoding a complex multi-page map.
+Neither supports real campus needs: multiple destinations, entrance-level constraints, or building hours

 Buildings aren’t single points.